Scientific Name

 Origin

-This species is native to Mexico (Durango).
+Sedum suaveolens is native to Mexico (Durango).
 It grows in shaded cliff faces at elevations of about 3,770 feet (1,150 m).

 Description

 Sedum suaveolens is a cute clump-forming succulent with short-stemmed rosettes of thick, fleshy, blue-green leaves heavily covered with a fine waxy bloom and often tinged pink.
-The stems are up to 1.2 inches (3 cm) long and up to 0.6 inches (1.5 cm) in diameter.
-Rosettes grow up to 8 inches (20 cm) in diameter, producing offsets on short stolons to form a clump up to 20 inches (50 cm) in diameter.
-Leaves are ovate with the narrower end at the base, ending in a sharp point, up to 2.4 inches (6 cm) long and 1.6 inches (4 cm) wide.
+The stems can grow up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) in diameter.
+The rosettes can reach up to 8 inches (20 cm) in diameter and produce offsets on short stolons, forming a clump up to 20 inches (50 cm) in diameter.
+The leaves are ovate with a narrower end at the base, ending in a sharp point, measuring up to 2.4 inches (6 cm) long and 1.6 inches (4 cm) wide.
 They are flattened at the upper surface, keeled below, and slightly curving towards the tip.
-Like the stolons, short inflorescences, barely reaching beyond the edge of the leaves, in summer appears from within the rosette, bearing urn-shaped, 5-merous, sweet-scented flowers.
-The petals are white with greenish-yellow midstripe near the tip.

 Hardiness